metacpan/metacpan-cpan-extracted/distros/W/Weather-Meteo/README.md

     print 'Number of cms of snow: ', $snowfall[1], "\n";

 Takes an optional argument, tz, which defaults to 'Europe/London'.
-    For that to work set TIMEZONEDB_KEY to be your API key from L<https://timezonedb.com>.
+For that to work set TIMEZONEDB\_KEY to be your API key from [https://timezonedb.com](https://timezonedb.com).

 ## ua